- Provide On-line Education opportunities

 Face-to-face practicum

-There is a choice of two locations available for the face-to-face. (book early to get your preferred location)
+There is a choice of locations available for the face-to-face. (book early to get your preferred location)

-Auckland - Wednesday 2 and Thursday 3 July, 2025
+Auckland - Wednesday 8th and Thursday 09 July 2026

 Mentoring

-If you require assistance to find a mentor please contact the NZWCS Administrator.
+If you require assistance to find a mentor, please contact the NZWCS Administrator.

 For full information or to apply